MURALS Inc. MACHINE PAINTING SHOW @ART ROTTERDAM 2020

 |Location||Art Rotterdam Van Nellefabriek||Art director||Marleen van Wijngaarden|

-On the property of the Van Nelle factory, on the opposite side of the entrance to the fair, three (inter)national mural specialists will be on a rotation every other day to create a dynamic mural on a temporary wall, that comes about through interventions of mechanical resources.
+On the property of the Van Nelle factory, on the opposite side of the entrance to the international Art Fair ART ROTTERDAM, Ash Keating (AU), and Rutger de Vries (NL/D) will be on a rotation every other day to create a dynamic mural on a temporary wall.
+The murals are created by the intervention of mechanical recources.

 MURALS Inc. is a Rotterdam based agency specializing in contemporary murals.
 The agency focuses on a stratification within the offer, looking with emphasis on the architectural context and selects mural specialists based on autonomous principles.
-MURALS Inc. wants to emphasize on the visual qualities and original trends within the different art movements that manifest themselves in the field of Wall Art.
-Post-graffiti, machine and drone painting,lettering, text based art, calligraffiti, super graphics, public murals, freestyle painting, deconstruction, post futurism, concrete art are examples.
+MURALS Inc. wants to emphasize the visual qualities and original trends within the different art movements that manifest themselves in the field of Wall Art.
+Post-graffiti, machine and drone painting, lettering, text-based art, calligraffiti, super graphics, public murals, freestyle painting, deconstruction, post futurism, concrete art are examples.

 Rutger de Vries